-Type of Loan Number of Loans Balance

-(In thousands)

-Residential one- to four-family non-owner occupied 6 \$ 2,157

-Office/mixed use 30 15,791

-Poultry house/car wash/skating rink 30 18,474

-Retail/wholesale automobile-tire center 35 16,814

-Restaurant/fast food/gas station/grocery 13 8,410

-Hotel/motel/inn 2 5,534

-Self-storage facility 4 8,803

-Other commercial real estate 90 20,006

-Total 210 \$ 95,989
+Type of Loan Number of Loans Balance (In thousands) Residential one- to four-family non-owner occupied 4 \$ 1,141 Office/mixed use 27 14,440 Poultry house/car wash/skating rink 1 5,177 Retail/wholesale automobile-tire center 22,840 38 Restaurant/fast food/gas station/grocery 11,570 7 Hotel/motel/inn 12 7,369 Self-storage facility 15,971 36 Other commercial real estate 95 22,760 101,268 220 Total

-Set forth below is information regarding our commercial real estate loans at December 31, 2022:
+Set forth below is information regarding our commercial real estate loans at December 31, 2023:

 We consider a number of factors in originating commercial real estate loans.
 We evaluate the qualifications and financial condition of the borrower, including credit history, profitability and expertise, as well as the value and condition of the property securing the loan.
-When evaluating the qualifications of the borrower, we consider the financial resources of the borrower, in evaluating the property securing the loan, the borrower's payment history with us and other financial institutions.
+When evaluating the qualifications of the borrower, we consider the financial resources of the borrower's experience in owning or managing similar property and the borrower's payment history with us and other financial institutions.
 In evaluating the property securing the loan, the factors we consider include the net operating income of the mortgaged property before debt service and depreciation, the ratio of the loan amount to the appraised value of the mortgaged property and the debt service coverage ratio (the ratio of net operating income to debt service).
 All commercial real estate loans are appraised by outside independent appraisers approved by the board of directors or by internal evaluations, where permitted by regulation.
 Personal guarantees are generally obtained from the principals of commercial real estate borrowers and, in the case of church loans, guarantees from the applicable denomination are generally obtained.

 Commercial Business Lending.
 We originate commercial business loans and lines of credit to small- and mediumsized companies in our primary market area.
 Our commercial business loans are generally used for working capital purposes or for acquiring equipment, inventory or furniture.
 The commercial business loans that we offer are fixed-rate loans, generally for a one-year term.
 Our commercial business loan portfolio consists primarily of secured loans, along with a small amount of unsecured loans.
-At December 31, 2022, we had \$32.2 million of commercial business loans outstanding, representing 9.7% of the total loan portfolio, and we may increase this type of lending in the future.
+At December 31, 2023, we had \$29.4 million of commercial business loans outstanding, representing 8.6% of the total loan portfolio, and we may increase this type of lending in the future.